andrew/ultimate-awesome/README.md

 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-ChatGPT](https://github.com/zhoucz97/awesome-ChatGPT) - ChatGPT相关资源汇总.
+- [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-covid19-resources](https://github.com/adamdriscoll/awesome-covid19-resources) - Awesome list of COVID19 resources.
 - [awesome-human-visual-attention](https://github.com/aimagelab/awesome-human-visual-attention) - This repository contains a curated list of research papers and resources focusing on saliency and scanpath prediction, human attention, human visual search.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.
+- [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.
 - [awesome-llm-devops](https://github.com/flavienbwk/awesome-llm-devops) - A list of DevOps features enabled by awesome LLM software.
 - [awesome-education-llm](https://github.com/geralt-targaryen/awesome-education-llm) - A curated list of LLM researches and applications in education.